Jason Pierre-Paul: 2010

 The New York Giants selected Pierre-Paul with the 15th overall pick of the 2010 NFL draft and they signed a five-year, $20.05 million deal with $11.629 million guaranteed.
 Pierre-Paul made his NFL debut in the Giants' 2010 season opener and recorded two tackles.
 He played 16 total games that season, with 24 solo tackles and 4.5 sacks.
-Pro Football Rosters named him to the their 2010 All-NFL Draft Team.
+Pro Football Rosters named him to their 2010 All-NFL Draft Team.

 2011

 With injuries to the Giants' starting defensive ends, Osi Umenyiora and Justin Tuck, Pierre-Paul's playing time increased significantly in 2011, including 12 starts.
 He finished the season with 65 tackles, 16.5 sacks, one safety, and two forced fumbles.
 He was also named to his first Pro Bowl despite not having been listed on the ballot and was ranked 24th by his fellow players on the NFL Top 100 Players of 2012.

 On December 11, 2011, he had two sacks (one for a safety) and a forced fumble, and he blocked Dan Bailey's 47-yard field goal attempt in the final seconds of a 37–34 defeat of the Dallas Cowboys, becoming the first player in NFL history to record a sack, forced fumble, and blocked field goal in the same game, a performance for which he was named the NFC Defensive Player of the Week.
 He was named NFC Defensive Player of the Week again in week 16 for his play against the New York Jets.

 Pierre-Paul also played a big role in the Giants' playoff run, culminating in their 21-17 defeat of the New England Patriots in Super Bowl XLVI.